 Mr. Cohen has been recognized repeatedly for his work, most notably by Chambers USA, in which sources note that he “is admired for his ‘thoughtful, experienced approach.’”
 His achievements also have been noted by The Best Lawyers in America, The Legal 500 U.S., IFLR1000 and the Los Angeles Business Journal, which included him among the “Who’s Who in L.A.
-Law” and among the top 40 “Most Influential M&A Advisors” in Los Angeles.
-In addition to his transactions being highlighted in the media, the Daily Journal profiled Mr. Cohen in a cover story documenting Skadden’s success in building a substantial corporate practice in Los Angeles and, in 2013, recognized him as one of the top 10 private equity lawyers in California.
+Law” and the top 40 “Most Influential M&A Advisors” in Los Angeles.
+The Daily Journal profiled Mr. Cohen in a cover story documenting Skadden’s success in building a substantial corporate practice in Los Angeles and, in 2013, recognized him as one of the top 10 private equity lawyers in California.

 Mr. Cohen is a frequent speaker, including at the Los Angeles County Bar Association’s 43rd Annual Securities Regulation Seminar, where he provided insight into current developments in private equity transactions and deal protection provisions.

-- the GFI Energy Group of Oaktree Capital Management, L.P. in the acquisitions of Energy Solutions Holdings, L.P. and InfraSource Incorporated, and in the acquisition and subsequent sale of Sheehan Pipeline Construction Company; Snelson Companies, Inc.; Elgar Electronics Corporation; and UtiliQuest Holdings Corp.; and
+the GFI Energy Group of Oaktree Capital Management, L.P. in the acquisitions of Recon Services, Energy Solutions Holdings, L.P. and InfraSource Incorporated, and in the acquisition and subsequent sale of Sheehan Pipeline Construction Company; Snelson Companies, Inc.; Elgar Electronics Corporation; and UtiliQuest Holdings Corp.; and

 Strategic Mergers and Acquisitions